mollymori3/DSOR651_project/README.md

         3. Call random forest function in random forest module
         4. For all models,
             print accuracies
-        5. Print highest accuracy and which partition it came from
+        5. Print highest accuracy and which partition it came from.

 ## 5. Example Code